 If your property has faced some serious damage after a storm, you might be in the market for a contractor.
 But who should you go with and how do you know you’re making the right choice?
 Follow these seven guidelines to help you find just the right contractor to get your property back in tip top shape.

-Get reliable referrals.
-One of the best things you can do when searching for a contractor is using reliable referrals.
-A contractor will be around your home for possibly weeks performing work on the home you worked hard for — so you want someone you can trust 100 percent.
+One of the best things you can do when searching for a contractor is to request referrals.
+A contractor will be in and around your home for possibly weeks performing work, so you want someone you can trust 100 percent.
 Ask around your community for recommendations, do diligent research and don’t hesitate to say no if your gut tells you something is off.

-Look at work samples.
-Not only is it important to use references, but getting samples — for example, seeing pictures of finished projects or visiting a project in person — allows you to see the quality and variety of a contractors work.
+Not only is it important to use references, but getting samples — for example, seeing pictures of finished projects or visiting a project in person — allows you to see the quality and variety of a contractor's work.
 You may even get some fresh ideas for your project!

-Get on the phone.
 Call up your potential contractors and ask them some questions.
-Be sure to ask if they take on projects of your size, how long they’ve worked with their subcontractors and don’t forget to ask if they’re willing to provide financial references from suppliers or banks.
+Be sure to ask if they take on projects of your size, how long they’ve worked with their subcontractors and if they’re willing to provide financial references from suppliers or banks.

-Draw up a contract.
-Come up with a detailed contract that goes over costs, items being installed, estimated start and finish date, and anything you absolutely want to be on the same page about.
+Come up with a detailed contract that goes over costs, items being installed, estimated start and finish date and anything you absolutely want to be on the same page about.
 This ensures that all the expectations are written out and agreed upon.
 On that note, don’t allow your contractor to start work on the project until they’ve signed the contract.

 Now that you have some general guidelines to follow when choosing a contractor, you can be confident that your home’s restoration is in good hands.
 The key is to ask questions, follow your gut and don’t just go for the cheapest bidder.
 You’ll be happy you did diligent research.